AElfProject/AElf/docs/tutorials/dapp/smartContractHelloWorld.md

 # Smart Contract Hello World

+## Prerequisites

+This tutorial supposes you've followed the getting started tutorial.

 This tutorial will guide you through the steps to create and deploy a simple contract in C# with AElf's Boilerplate project.
 It will be a simple Hello World contract to demonstrate how to use our framework to create and test a contract.

 By looking at the folder structure you can see that there's the **Contract** and **Tests** folders.
 The contract folder is where you create the contract you are building and place the tests in the tests folder.